technomancy/bussard/doc/life_support.md

-# Tenagra Enterprises Life Support System
+# Tenagra Systems Life Support System

-The Tenagra Enterprises Life Support System ensures safe, reliable conditions for the life forms on board your ship.
+The Tenagra Systems Life Support System ensures safe, reliable conditions for the life forms on board your ship.
 Capable of maintaining an Earth-temperate climate with adjustable temperature and relative humidity levels, it also recycles carbon dioxide into oxygen